Regular polychoron compounds

 of the self-dual Compound of five tetrahedra.

 The story behind this model is interesting.
-It is not in David Richter's list of Zometool projects, so I
+It is not in David Richter's list of projects with the

 Vorthmann's vZome page on the 5-cell, I wondered whether it can be inscribed in the